 A new proposal to change the way USDA regulates fluid milk markets could potentially alleviate many of these risk management concerns.
-Farmer cooperatives and processor trade organizations are currently considering a farm bill request to change the beverage milk price to the simple average of the advanced Class III and IV milk prices plus 74 cents per hundredweight and the existing Class I differential (Note: This is not a Farm Bureau proposal).
+Farmer cooperatives and processor trade organizations are currently considering a farm bill request to change the beverage milk price to the simple average of the advanced Class III and IV skim milk prices plus 74 cents per hundredweight plus the Class I butterfat value and the existing Class I differential (Note: This is not a Farm Bureau proposal).
 While this proposal would facilitate the use of commercially traded milk futures contracts to more directly manage beverage milk price risk, it may represent an opportunity to reverse the long-term decline observed in per capita fluid milk consumption.

 Most milk marketed by dairy farmers across the nation is priced through FMMOs.
 These orders are designed to facilitate orderly marketing of milk by guaranteeing a minimum cash price received by dairy farmers for milk using revenue pooling, classified pricing and end-product price formulas.